bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 $ rustup target add wasm32-wasip2
 ```

-## New Library
+## Creating a New Wasm Component With Rust

-Let's start by creating a new Rust library that we will later convert to a Wasm component using `cargo component`:
+Let's start by creating a new Wasm library that we will later convert to a Wasm component using `cargo component` and the `wasm32-wasip2` target:

 ```console
 $ cargo component new --lib wasm_answer